mk3-20/mk3-20/README.md

 - 👋 Hello, I’m Mukund Kukreja.
-- 👀 I’m interested in Software Development (Qt Framework - Python/C++)
+- 👀 I’m interested in Software Development
 - 📫 You can email me at kukrejamukund20@gmail.com :D

 <!---